2 Managing people with HIV infection

 Many plants have an effect on the immune system.
 Some are believed to be helpful while others have been shown to depress the immune system.
 However, only very limited clinical trials have been conducted, with mixed results.
 It is hoped to identify herbal compounds which may strengthen the immune system and delay the onset of AIDS.
 Plant and other non-medical (alternative) substances can have serious side effects.
-They may also interfere with antiretroviral treatment.
+They may also interfere with ART.

 2-15 What primary healthcare is needed by people who are HIV positive?

 - Monitoring the patient’s weight

 - Screening for the early symptoms and signs of symptomatic HIV infection

 - Managing the minor problems associated with HIV infection